hyperrhiz/jekyll-journal/README.md

 # Journals for everyone

-Jekyll-journal is a set of handrolled extensions to Jekyll, for use as an academic journal templating system.
-I built them to template [Hyperrhiz](http://hyperrhiz.io/) and (shortly) [Rhizomes](http://rhizomes.net/).
+Jekyll-journal is a set of handrolled extensions to Jekyll, customized for use as an academic journal templating system.
+I built it to help manage [Hyperrhiz](http://hyperrhiz.io/) and (shortly) [Rhizomes](http://rhizomes.net/).
 You can use Jekyll-journal for whatever, but I am not available for tech support because I have to, you know, run a journal.

 J-j is built to include some of the things useful for journal organization and display: